California Occupational Therapist School

 How to Become an Occupational Therapist in California

-Before becoming an Occupational Therapist, it's a good idea to watch one in action and see what exactly they do.
-Those who are OTs or OTAs must have the physical strength and stamina to lift clients using approved methods, help transfer them, and lift equipment (usually with a maximum weight of 60 lbs).
+Before pursuing a career as an Occupational Therapist, it's a good idea to watch one in action and see what exactly they do.
+Those who are OTs or OTAs must have the physical strength and stamina to lift and move both clients and equipment using approved methods.
 The minimum requirement to become an Occupational Therapist is a Master's degree.
 To become an Occupational Therapist in California, one must also pass a test administered by the National Board for Certification in Occupational Therapy (NBCOT).
 Then the candidate must apply to the California Board of Occupational Therapy in order to become licensed to practice in that state.

-- Attend and graduate from one of the accredited online or campus based California Occupational Therapy schools.
-Coursework must include classes in the physical, biological, and behavioral sciences, plus six months of a supervised clinical internship with a licensed Occupational Therapist.
+- Complete an online or campus-based California Occupational Therapy master's degree program at an accredited school.
+Coursework should include classes in the physical, biological, and behavioral sciences, plus six months of a supervised clinical internship with a licensed Occupational Therapist.